 How much does a Nurse Practitioner make today?
 This page will show all the information you need about a Nurse Practitioner’s salary – average salaries, highest paid cities, states and industries.
 NP’s earn really good salaries so let’s have a closer look.

 For a more detailed breakdown of the figures for any particular state – you can go to the Nurse Salary by State page.
 Here you can get an in depth look at Your state figures and see a side by side view of the average nurse salary.

-The U.S. Average Nurse Practitioner Salary is $91,450
+The U.S. Average Nurse Practitioner Salary is $107,480

 The table below shows how this compares to the national average wage.